Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-rot13 > is an executable file that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 102-odd > is an executable file that prints every other line from the input, starting with the first line. (print only odd line numbers)

+103-water_and_stir > is an executable file that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+- WATER is in base water
+- STIR is in base stir.
+- The result should be in base bestchol